 Luckily both Linux and the open-source world were there to teach me.
-For hours a day I taught myself the ins-and-outs of desktop computing.
-The open-source world is so bountiful and full of people willing to help I quickly grew to managing servers on my LAN then to the cloud.
+For hours I taught myself the ins-and-outs of computing.
+The open-source world is full of people willing to help and I quickly grew to managing servers on my LAN then to the cloud.
 With Linux, apps, software and pretty much everything else in the FOSS world being free (as in cost and free as in freedom), I was able to explore endlessly.

 Growing up with little resources and then starting my own family on tight budgets has taught me a lot.
 When I first started learning about tech I would go to the Washington State Surplus store and purchase old Dell towers.
 Each tower would be converted into a Linux desktop or Kodi box.
 I’ve never had a budget for the latest and greatest, but I know what tech makes possible.